Astorcamon/.github/.github/pull_request_template.md

 * SDK:

 # Checklist:

+Use this checklist to ensure your code is ready to merge:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code